glondu/belenios/doc/tool.md

 It will generate two files, `XXXXXXXX.public` and `XXXXXXXX.private`, containing respectively the public and the private key.
 Send the public key file to the server administrator, and keep the private key with extreme care.
-When the election is open, you should check that your public key is present in the published `public_keys.jsons`.
+When the election is open, you must check that your public key is present in the published `public_keys.jsons`.

 ### Partial decryption